 WBZ News Update For January 9, 2023

-Liam Martin and Jacob Wycoff have your latest news and weather headlines.
+WBZ-TV's Paula Ebben and Sarah Wroblewski have your latest news and weather.

 View CBS News In